David Ennis, Chief of Party, Indonesia

 David Ennis has extensive experience in the legal and practical management of elections, especially in post-conflict and transitional societies.
 He has worked in the private, nongovernmental and government sectors and has experience providing technical electoral support and managing projects for institutions such as the OSCE, IOM and the United Nations.
-Most recently, David served as a Special Adviser to the Minister of Justice and Attorney General of the Province of Alberta, Canada.
+Most recently, Ennis served as IFES Chief of Party in Ukraine and as a Special Adviser to the Minister of Justice and Attorney General of the Province of Alberta, Canada.

 Ennis worked as a Senior Legal Advisor in the Department of Elections of the OSCE Mission in Kosovo.
 In this role, he led a process of consultation with political parties, representatives of the international community and civil society which helped create consensus on the need for a comprehensive system of political party regulation, and provided the substantive basis for the legislation itself.